Video Version at: https://fb.watch/4oVaEaTQOJ/

 Both of these feel “tight”.
 In fact, the word “tight” is the problem.

 When I lecture I use my bicep as a visual – you try right now – make a muscle with your bicep.
 Pretty easy to see how that would represent a shortened, fattened version of “tight”.
 The opposite move – extending your arm all the way out, will really stretch the bicep…but it’s still “tight.”

 That’s the point!
 Before you can correctly address the issue, you need to know what version of tight you are dealing with.

-An OVERSTRETCHED tight muscle would definitely not benefit from further stretching may even slow down the healing time.
-I see this in the office nearly daily…long distance runners who have been stretching or rolling their IT bands and legs out for months with no change.
+An OVERSTRETCHED tight muscle would definitely not benefit from further stretching and will slow down the healing time.
+I see this in the office nearly daily.
+Long-distance runners who have been stretching or rolling their IT bands and legs out for months with no change.
 Dude, stop…It’s not working!

 As humans, we sit way too much.
 This position will commonly elongate the posterior side (the back side of the body.)
 It is already “overstretched” and the muscles need to be contracted.
 Not sure yet and are confused?
 Sit and see…How’s your posture?

 Shoulders forward and kind of slumping all day – even with good posture the seated position is stretched.
 That’s right – your backside is stretched and all the extra stretching in the world won’t help this.
 Really, it all makes sense…the way you sit, drive, work, check Facebook and play with your kids leaves your body shortened on the front side and elongated on the backside.